What is Document Management? An Essential Guide for Strategy, Systems, and Solutions

 Companies like Canon that provide document process management outsourcing services look to integrate technology, processes, people and data to seamlessly manage documents throughout their useful lifespan, from creation through archiving.
-The overriding goal is to maximize the utility of documents as critical business assets, and minimize document-related risks.
+The overriding goal is to maximize the utility of documents as critical business digital assets, and minimize document-related risks.
 Strategic outsourcing enables an enterprise to design and execute a sound program customized to meet the organization’s business objectives at, potentially, a reduced cost and lower risk.

 Examples of document management services